Podcast: Play in new window | Download | Embed

 Quotes to think about:

-Here are some key points discussed in this episode of The Civil Engineering Podcast:
+Here are some key points discussed in this episode about How to Resolve Conflict In Civil Engineering Projects Through Mediation:

 - Mediation is the process of resolving conflicts.